-Recent years have seen increasing interest in offshore oil exploration in the Arctic and other frontier regions.
-Offshore petroleum exploration, development and transport in the Arctic have expanded to include Canada, Greenland, Norway, Russia, and the United States.
+Recent years had seen increasing interest in offshore oil exploration in the Arctic and other frontier regions.
+Offshore petroleum exploration, development and transport in the Arctic expanded to include Greenland, Norway, Russia, and the United States.